 - Read the Student rules, policies, procedures and guidelines.

-- Refer to the Student Fees and Charges policy for information about administrative fees that may apply.
+- Refer to the Student Fees and Charges - Governing Policy for information about administrative fees that may apply.

 How to apply